Monday, July 18, 2011

 Your return is the entire future value of the property after you have paid off all the property loan's instalments and, if any, the net cash inflow through the years.

 Yes, through the years...so it involves time value of money.
-You may download the Return of Investment calculator here.

 The biggest assumption of this calculator is the Future Estimated Value of your rental property.
 We must realise we can never accurately estimate future value of an asset.
 The calculator also assume that the loan interest rate is constant through out the loan period.
 This is rather unrealistic viewing current interest rate movement.
 However, these are the assumptions necessary to calculate the return of investment.